Is kaat and ruqyah the same thing?

 +

 Ruqyah water is water over which specific Quranic verses have been recited.
-The person then drinks this water and may use it to wash.
-This is based on the practice of the Prophet ﷺ and his companions.
-Mufti Hasan will provide complete instructions — which surahs to recite, how many times, the correct method, and how to use the water — and will explain the Sunnah basis for each step so you understand why you are doing it, not just what to do.
+A core part of rohani ilaj, based on the practice of the Prophet ﷺ and his companions.
+Mufti Hasan provides complete instructions — which surahs to recite, how many times, the correct method, and how to use the water — explaining the Sunnah basis for each step.

-Can a consultation be arranged for a child or a third party?
+Can a consultation be arranged for a child or third party?

 +

 Yes.
-A parent or guardian can request a consultation on behalf of a child.
+A parent or guardian can request a rohani ilaj consultation on behalf of a child.
 A family member can seek guidance for a relative who is unable to make contact themselves.
 The scholar advises the parent or carer on the correct Islamic practices to carry out on the affected person's behalf at home.
-Mufti Hasan will explain exactly what the parent or carer needs to do and how to carry out the prescribed routine.

 What practices does the scholar not recommend?